-The history of Muay Thai can a be traced as far back as the 16th century.
-During the battles between the Burnmese of the Konbaung Dynasty and Siam, the famous fighter Nai Khanomtom was captured in the year 1767.
+The history of Muay Thai can be traced as far back as the 16th century.
+During the battles between the Burmese of the Konbaung Dynasty and Siam, the famous fighter Nai Khanomtom was captured in the year 1767.
 The Burmese knew of his expertise in hand-to-hand combat and gave him an opportunity to fight for his freedom.
 Soon after winning the match, he was freed by his captors and allowed to return to Siam.
-He was acknowledged as a hero, and his fighting style became known as Siamese-Style boxing, later to be known as Muay Thai.
+He was acknowledged as a hero, and his fighting style became known as Siamese-style boxing, later to be known as Muay Thai.

 Muay Thai for Fitness and Weight loss

 Many people have traveled to Thailand to test themselves and train with the best.
-But Muay Thai is no longer only for those who want to fight.
-Many people have used started to train Muay Thai as a way of self discovery and as a way to loose weight on vacation.
-You don’t have to be a fighter a to train and can be a wonderful experience for many.
+However, Muay Thai is no longer only for those who want to fight.
+Many people have used Muay Thai as a way of self-discovery and as a way to lose weight on vacation.
+You don’t have to be a fighter to train and can be a wonderful experience for many.

 Chiang Mai has a vibrant and growing Muay Thai scene with 5 active boxing stadiums and many gyms that are foreigner friendly.
-Below is compiled list of currently active gyms within or near the city.
+Below is compiled a list of currently active gyms within or near the city.

 Muay Thai Gyms in Chiang Mai

 Por Kitpanna Gym is roughly 29 km from the Chiang Mai International Airport and 20 km outside the city center.
-Its one of the smaller gym on the list but it is filled with active Thai fighters that regularly compete “Super Muay Thai”.
-The training cost here per month is 8000 baht which includes 2 sessions a day.
+Its one of the smaller gym on the list but it is filled with active Thai fighters that regularly compete “Super Muay Thai.”
+The training cost here per month is 8000 baht, which includes 2 sessions a day.
 Facebook: https://www.facebook.com/Por.kitpanna.gym/

-SKP Muay Thai boast trainers from the infamous Pinsinchai Gym in Bangkok.
+SKP Muay Thai boasts trainers from the infamous Pinsinchai Gym in Bangkok.
 All the trainers currently working here are former Lumpinee Fighters.
 They’re very technical, boxing and beginner friendly.
 Training here costs 9000 baht for 4 weeks of training and is about 18 km away from the Chiang Mai International airport located in the small town of San Kamphaeng.
 Facebook: https://www.facebook.com/SKPMuayThai/

 Santai Muay Thai probably has the best trainers in all of Chiang Mai.
 Thailand Pinsinchai is now part of the Santai team, along with two of his top-level students, Prakraiphet Nitisamui (a Channel 7 champion) and Yodwandee “Yokphet” Nitisamui (a tournament champion at Channel 7).
-In fact Most of the trainers that are a part of this team come from the infamous Pinsinchai Camp, Some of which got to fight in Lumpinee during the “Golden Era” of Muay Thai.
+In fact, most of the trainers that are a part of this team come from the infamous Pinsinchai Camp, Some of which got to fight in Lumpinee during the “Golden Era” of Muay Thai.
 The training here starts at 9000 baht – 10,000 baht a month and is also located in the small town of San Kamphaeng.
 Website: http://muay-thai-santai.com/

 Team Quest Thailand is 1 on the two MMA gyms located here in Chiang Mai.
-They offer a full Muay thai program that starts off at 8000 baht but for only 9000 baht you can take advantage of their world class Brazilian Jiu Jitsu program.
+They offer a full Muay Thai program that starts off at 8000 baht but for only 9000 baht you can take advantage of their world class Brazilian Jiu-Jitsu program.
 Team Quest is only 2km from the Chiang Mai International Airport and 6 km away from Night Bazaar.
 Website: http://tqmmathailand.com/

-Chiang Mai Fight Fit is the most affordable gym on the list with the Muay Thai starting at 3500 baht a month and full access to all the training including Strength and Conditioning and Brazilian Jiu Jitsu for 5000 baht.
+Chiang Mai Fight Fit is the most affordable gym on the list with the Muay Thai starting at 3500 baht a month and full access to all the training including Strength and Conditioning and Brazilian Jiu-Jitsu for 5000 baht.
 Facebook: https://www.facebook.com/cnxfightfit/

-For Those interested in a different Martial Art or wanting to continue training while on vacation Chiang Mai has 3 Brazilian Jiu Jitsu Gyms to chose from.
+For Those interested in a different Martial Art or wanting to continue training while on vacation Chiang Mai has 3 Brazilian Jiu-Jitsu Gyms to chose from.

-Team Quest Thailand has an option where you can choose to just train Brazilian Jiu Jitsu for 2000 baht a month.
-From the reviews they have gotten this is probably the best place to train and get world class training in Brazilian Jiu Jitsu.
+Team Quest Thailand has an option where you can choose just to train Brazilian Jiu-Jitsu for 2000 baht a month.
+From the reviews, they have gotten this is probably the best place to train and get world-class training in Brazilian Jiu-Jitsu.
 Website: http://tqmmathailand.com/

-Chiang Mai Fight Fit Brazilian Jiu Jitsu program starts off at 3500 baht and they have open mat every weekend.
+Chiang Mai Fight Fit Brazilian Jiu Jitsu program starts off at 3500 baht, and they have open mat every weekend.
 Facebook: https://www.facebook.com/cnxfightfit/

-Go Gym Chiang Mai is the most popular gym among foreigners and thais.
+Go Gym Chiang Mai is the most popular gym among foreigners and Thais.
 They have a body weight lifting area with plenty of pull up and dip bars.
 They have a boxing/muay thai area with some decent trainers you can hire for one on one sessions.
 Drop in rates is 60 baht per day or 900 baht per month.
 They also have some better deals if you’re planning on stay long term.
 Facebook: https://www.facebook.com/goGYMchiangmai

 02 Gym is a fully equipped gym has everything you need.
 They charge 60 baht per day or 900 baht per month.
-If you’re going to be staying long term ask them about their other packages they have some great deals.
+If you’re going to be staying long term ask them about the other packages they have some great deals.
 Facebook: https://www.facebook.com/o2gymth